openconfig/reference/rpc/gnmi/gnmi-commit-confirmed.md

 ### 3.2.4 Set Rollback Duration

-When a commit is on-going, a new rollback duration can be set by providing `SetRollbackDurationRequest` as action in the extension.
+When a commit is on-going, the existing rollback duration can be reset to a new value by providing `SetRollbackDurationRequest` as action in the extension.
 The value of `id` should be equivalent to the id of the on-going commit.

 The value of `rollback_duration` should be provided and be greater than 0.
 If the value is 0 or not provided then INVALID_ARGUMENT error is returned.